A NOTE FROM YOUR ORGANIST:

 Normally I arrive at the church 1/2 hour before the ceremony and start playing when your guests begin to arrive.
 The prelude music is all "happy" music, some slower, some faster (partial list below) on either the organ or the piano.
 When it's time for the ceremony to begin (I can move from the piano to the organ at this point if you like), I play quietly as the men and minister enter, then a processional for the bride's maids, then all the stops out for the bride's entrance.
 You should let me know what your choices are a few weeks before the wedding.
 Please print out the Wedding Music Planning Form.
 I've made a CD (included in your wedding package) of traditional wedding music recorded on the pipe organ at CitF (the pieces preceded by * in the list below are on the CD).
 Contact me by phone/fax, e-mail or P.O. box below to help you make your choices.

 I'm happy to play any special requests you may have.
-If I don't already have the piece you want, just send me the sheet music.
+If I don't already have the piece you want, just send me the sheet music, either a pdf or a paper copy.

 Soloists are welcome.
 Normally, if you have a soloist, I'll arrive 45 minutes before the ceremony so we can run through the music.
 As long as your soloist knows the music this works fine and saves everyone an extra trip.
-If you'd like a soloist but don't have someone in mind, I can supply you with names and phone numbers.
-Typically, a soloist charges $125 - $175.
+If you'd like a soloist but don't have someone in mind, I can help you engage one from my local contacts.
+Typically, a soloist charges $150 - $300 depending on how many and what kind of songs.

-The church also has a PA system, CD player and cassette deck located in the organ loft if you want me to play a recorded selection for you.
+The church also has a PA system, CD/MP3 player located in the organ loft if you want to use recorded music.

 Typical Organ Prelude Music (before the ceremony starts)